 - A big weight loss.

-- This drug may raise the chance of a very bad type of loose stools (diarrhea).
-Call the doctor right away if your child has stomach pain or cramps, very loose or watery stools, or bloody stools.
-Do not try to treat loose stools without first checking with the doctor.
+- This drug may raise the chance of a severe form of diarrhea called C diff-associated diarrhea (CDAD).
+Call your doctor right away if you have stomach pain or cramps, very loose or watery stools, or bloody stools.
+Do not try to treat diarrhea without first checking with your doctor.

 - Upset stomach or throwing up.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to your national health agency.

 Use this drug as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.

 - Swallow whole.
 Do not chew or crush.